Mughal dynasty: History

-Mughals played a great role in the flourishing of Ganga-Jamuni tehzeeb (Indo-Islamic Civilization).
-As patrons of art, culture, literature and architecture, the Dynasty oversaw the evolution of ancient Indian paintings, architecture, culture, clothing, cuisine and the Urdu language.
-Mughal Emperors themselves were incredibly passionate about the arts.
-Emperor Babur, Aurangzeb and Shah Alam II were great calligraphers, Jahangir was a great painter, Shah Jahan was a great architect while Bahadur Shah II was a great poet of Urdu.
+The Mughal empire is conventionally said to have been founded in 1526 by Babur, a Timurid prince from Andijan which today is in Uzbekistan.
+After losing his ancestral domains in Central Asia, Babur first established himself in Kabul and ultimately moved towards the Indian subcontinent.
+Mughal rule was interrupted for 16 years by the Sur Emperors during Humayun's reign.
 Famed Russian linguist and physicist, Vladimir Braginskiĭ, also believed that the Hikayat Aceh literature from Aceh Sultanate were influenced by Mughal dynasty historiography, as he found out the literal structure similarities of Hikayat Aceh with Mahfuzat-i-Timuri, as the former has shared the similar theme with the latter about the lifetime and exploits of the protagonist of Mahfuzat-i-Timuri, Timur.
 Braginskiĭ also found the similarities in structure of both Hikayat Aceh and Mahfuzat-i-Timuri with Akbarnama manuscript.